 Notes

 - Full-fat canned coconut milk.
-If you don’t mind the flavor of coconut, this works great.
-I actually think the flavor is quite complementary to the other ingredients.
+If you don’t mind the flavor of coconut, this can work.
+I actually think the flavor is quite complementary to the other ingredients but it will not be quite as savory.

 - Tahini.
 Whisk 1/3 cup tahini with 1/2 cup of water until it’s a fluffy, pourable consistency.
 This is a trick I use in my Lemon Chickpea and Orzo soup to thicken it and add a more luscious mouthfeel.

 - Sunflower seed cream.
-Raw sunflower seeds, soaked for about 30 minutes, can be substituted in for the raw cashews in the cashew cream recipe.
+An equivalent volume of raw sunflower seeds can be substituted in for the raw cashews in the cashew cream recipe.
+Sunflower seeds only need to soak for about 30 minutes prior to blending.

 Absolutely delicious.
 I used fresh corn which really made it.
 The base flavor with cashew cream was outstanding and I think this would be good even with frozen or canned corn.
 So good!